manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * An optional counter expression.
 * Take at least one child.

-The body of the LoopEach statement is instantaneously started, and then restarted each at each reaction if the expression is true, or if the signal is present.
+The body of the LoopEach statement is instantaneously started, and then restarted each at each instant where the delay expression elapses.
 This statement can't make instantaneous loop, so the body can instantaneously terminates.
 LoopEach never terminates, but can be preempted.

 In the following example, `O` is emitted the first instant, and at each following instants where `I` is present: